Quasi-compact group schemes, Hopf sheaves, and their representations: Extensions of abelian varieties by affine group schemes

-Whereas the notion of anti-affine group scheme already appeared (implicitly) in the work of Rosenlicht (\cite{kn:rosdesc}) and Serre (\cite{kn:serrealb}), it was scarcely studied until recently.
+Whereas the notion of anti-affine group scheme already appeared (implicitly) in the work of Rosenlicht (\cite{kn:rosdesc}) and Serre (\cite{kn:serrealb}) in the late 50s, it was not regularly studied until about 10 years ago.
 In \cite{kn:briantaff}, Brion began a thorough study of anti-affine group schemes, generalizing earlier results by Rosenlicht on the decomposition of a group scheme of finite type (see \cite{kn:rosdesc} and \cite{kn:rosextab} and Theorem \ref{thm:rosenftgs2} below) --- the classification of anti-affine groups was obtained simultaneously by Brion (\emph{op.~cit.}) and C.~Sancho de Salas and F.~Sancho de Salas (\cite{kn:lossancho}, see also \cite{kn:sanchoesp}).

-We recall here the results on anti-affine group schemes that will be used in what follows; for other properties, in particular a complete classification theorem, we refer the reader to the mentioned articles, \cite{kn:brisamum} and \cite{kn:brionchev}.
+In this section (see Theorem \ref{thm:rosenftgs2}), we present a generalization of the Rosenlicht decomposition to the setting of affine extensions of an abelian variety as well as some related properties.
+We begin by recalling the results on anti-affine group schemes that will be used in what follows; for other properties, in particular for a complete classification theorem, see \cite{kn:briantaff}, \cite{kn:brisamum} and \cite{kn:brionchev}.

 \begin{rem} (1) It is well known (see for example \cite[Chapters 2 and 5]{kn:brisamum}), that an anti-affine group scheme is connected and commutative.

 (2) If $G$ is an anti-affine group scheme of finite type, then $G$ is smooth (see for example \cite[Lemma 3.3.2]{kn:brionchev}).